A new harvest festival (ernte.dank.festival) has been with us since 2024 in a celebration of Austrian agriculture in the big city.

 The harvest festival

-Once a (normal) year, usually in early September, Austria’s agriculture descends on Vienna to offer thanks for the harvest, showcase its products, and educate city dwellers in the ways of the rural world.
+Once a year in early September, Austria’s agriculture descends on Vienna to offer thanks for the harvest, showcase its products, and educate city dwellers in the ways of the rural world.

 Fortunately, many of those products are edible or drinkable, so a big chunk of the festival is turned over to stands and marquees brimming with regional specialties.

-Great rounds of mountain cheese nestle next to rows of homemade jams.
-Styrian apples compete with Wachauer apricots, pumpkin oil with pancakes, Waldviertel carp with organic kebabs.
+Great rounds of mountain cheese might nestle next to rows of homemade jams.
+Perhaps apples and apricots, pumpkin oil and pancakes, carp and organic kebabs.

-I mention musicians because a programme of musical treats (assuming you like brass bands and folk dancing) typically accompanies the event.
+For the former, we have, for example, machine displays, chainsaw shows, kids activities, and a programme of musical treats (assuming you like brass bands and folk dancing).

-Aside from the food and drink stalls, numerous educational stands offer information about national parks and other organisations.
+For the latter, numerous educational stands offer information about national parks, agricultural education and more.

 For the tourist, it seems a marvellous opportunity to work your way through the culinary concoctions of an entire country without leaving Vienna.